Course EAS 6312: Geodynamics

 Problem Sets: Students are encouraged to work together on developing solutions to problem sets; however, the solutions/answers that are turned in must be the work of each individual.
 Include the name of individuals consulted for each problem that you sought aid in answering (including me).

 Project: Each student is expected to develop her/his unique project, thus there should be no copying from others in class.
 Plagiarism is strictly forbidden.
-Plagiarism is the act of appropriating the literary composition of another, or parts of passages of his or her writings, or language or ideas of the same, and passing them off as the product of one's own mind.
-It involves the deliberate use of any outside source without proper acknowledgment (as defined by the Georgia Tech Academic Honor Code).
+Plagiarism is the submission of material that is wholly or substantially identical to that created or published by another person or persons, without adequate credit notations indicating authorship (as defined by the Georgia Tech Academic Honor Code).

 Exams: All information required for exams will be supplied.
 Reference to texts or other documents during exams is strictly forbidden.
 The use of electronic devices (e.g. cellular phones, computers etc.) other than non-programmable calculators during exams and quizzes is not allowed.